 After editing a clip by moving the mark-in/mark-out points, the remaining portion of media outside the marks can be erased to free media storage space.
 If the media outside the clip marks is referenced by a subclip, program, or event from a playlist, that media is not erased.
+The effect of field dominance on trimming media is discussed in "Understanding field dominance" on page 133.

-Subclips and playlist events retain an extra 1 second of media before and after their mark points to allow some trimming.
+NOTE: Subclips and playlist events retain an extra 1 second of media before and after their mark points to allow some trimming.